Sun Valley HS Band – Frequently Asked Questions (December 2021)

 Do I still have to complete a practice journal or practice assignments in high school?
 Not regularly.
 Students are expected to still practice at home, but your evaluation will take place in your playing tests and individual playing excerpts in class….then I can usually tell if you have practiced enough at home!
 Assessments are sometimes done in person in class, audio or video submission through Canvas, or recorded live at school in a separate room.

 What are the benefits of taking band in high school?
 One of the biggest advantages of participating in high school band is that there are ready-made friends the first day of school.
 Marching Band will also introduce you to upperclassmen at the high school that will become your friends immediately, and will help make your transition a smooth one.
 Band is also one of those classes where you pretty much already know what to expect.
 This leaves you time to concentrate on other classes that will be new to you.

 Participation in band also helps you with your time management skills and learning to prioritize and set goals.
 You have a ready-made support system that can help you with everything from car-pooling to school and events, as well as upper class students who can assist you with a class you may be struggling in.
 You can almost always find someone who has had the same course you are taking, or who has had the same teacher in a previous year.
 Those are benefits that go beyond the music in the class.

 A few comments regarding Early College and Central Academy:

 Early College does not have a band program.
-Central Academy does have concert, marching (limited to one contest in previous years), and jazz band, just as SVHS does.
+Central Academy does have concert band and marching band, just as SVHS does.
 Some students, depending on their “track”, may not be able to take band every semester or yearly at Central Academy.
-Elective classes are geared towards a student’s chosen field of interest, and band may often conflict with the other required classes.
+Elective classes are geared towards a student’s chosen field of interest, and band may conflict with the other required classes.
 There is a music production and recording arts track at CATA.
-Details can be found on the Central Academy school website. .
+Details can be found on the Central Academy school website.